Microphone practice: Basic techniques

 When using multiple microphones, respecting a 3-to-1 rule and placing microphones at least three times further from each other than they are from the source they are being used to pick up avoids cancellation and phase issues such as comb filtering when the microphone signals are mixed together.

 A parabolic microphone used to capture sounds on the field during a football game.

 Parabolic microphones are used to capture sounds on the field during football games.
 The parabolic dish has been compared metaphorically to a telephoto lens, in the way that it can focus the capture of sound.

 Multitrack recording

 In multitrack recording often each instrument or vocalist is miked separately, with one or more microphones recording to separate tracks.
-Microphones may also be used to record the overall performance, or just the ambiance of the performance space.
-At a later stage, the channels are combined to two channels for stereo or more for surround sound.
+Microphones may also be used to record the overall performance or just the ambiance of the performance space.
+At a later stage, the channels are combined into two channels for stereo or more for surround sound.
 Different levels from individual tracks are sent to final channels to position the elements in the stereo or surround sound-stage.
 The artists need not perform in the same place at the same time, and individual tracks (or sections of tracks) can be re-recorded to correct errors.
 Multitrack recording permits greater control over the final sound, but recording two channels (stereo recording) is simpler and cheaper, and can give a sound that is more natural.